 So while I’m not saying stalk Whole Foods like a crazy person and spend copious amounts of time matching up coupons, I am saying that reading what coupons are available when the newsletter is issued and knowing what 2-5 items might make it to your shopping list could be helpful the next time you’re walking the aisles of Whole Foods and you see a good deal on one of those items.

-The current “The Whole Deal” can be found here, and you can subscribe to have Whole Foods send you weekly emails with current sales too (super helpful).
+The current “The Whole Deal” can be found when you subscribe to have Whole Foods send you weekly emails with current sales too (super helpful).

 6. Shop the Friday-only sales.

 Most Fridays Whole Foods offers great sales on one item only.
 Once it was a whole organic chicken for just 99¢ (which would then become 7 meals for us).
 Another week it was grass-fed ground beef for $4.99/lb.